 We also obtained an understanding of the legal and regulatory framework that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the The key laws and regulations we considered in this context included the Companies Act 2014 and the relevant accounting framework.
+The key laws and regulations we considered in this context included the Companies Act 2014, applicable tax legislation and the relevant accounting framework.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
-These included the Irish insurance laws and regulations and supervisory requirements of the Central Bank of Ireland including the Solvency II Regulations.
+These included the Irish insurance laws and regulations, supervisory requirements of the Central Bank of Ireland and the Solvency II Directive.